 Pipecleaners or Fidget Toys (optional)

 Having some small toys on the table give participants something to hold and play with while still paying attention.
 I’ve found colorful pipecleaners to be excellent for this since they are inexpensive and quiet.
-They are also a novel item that most people haven’t used for a while.
+They are also a novel item that most people haven’t used in years!
 I generally put 10-20 in the middle of each table.
 Alternatively, you can purchase bulk toys that may align with your theme or brand.
 When selecting toys, chose ones that are quiet so participants don’t distract each other.